WebAssembly/component-model/design/mvp/CanonicalABI.md

       task.exit()
       return
 ```
-In contrast, the aynchronous `callback` case does asynchronous waiting in
+In contrast, the asynchronous `callback` case does asynchronous waiting in
 the event loop, with core wasm (repeatedly) returning instructions for what
 to do next:
 ```python